-Christoph is co-owner of CFR Rinkens, a California-based non-vessel operating common carrier (NVOCC) specialising in containerised vehicle transport worldwide.
-He also serves as CEO of CFR AutoDirect, a joint venture between CFR Rinkens and APL Logistics that moves cars in 53-foot containers on the domestic rail network.
-Christoph's key focus in both companies is business development.
+Christoph is CEO and co-owner of CFR Rinkens LLC, a California-based non-vessel operating common carrier (NVOCC) specialising in containerised transport of new and used vehicles worldwide.
+Christoph's key focus is business development.

 Senthil Virthachalam Strategy and Transformation - Sr. Managing Consultant IBM

 Senthil has more than 15 years of global experience in the automotive industry at OEMs and suppliers, focusing on business strategy and transformations across the supply chain.
 He has led initiatives including Industry 4.0, leveraging IoT and cognitive technologies, S &OP and procurement.
 Prior to joining IBM Senthil worked at Daimler Chrysler, Tenneco and Ashok Leyland.
 He has an MBA from Michigan State University and a Masters in Engineering specializing in manufacturing technology.